-Consultation with infrastructure providers has been undertaken through the plan change development and an infrastructure package funding agreement is being developed to provide for the funding and provision of the required infrastructure for Waimanawa.
+The plan change area has already been zoned for Future Urban and this plan change now provides for the an infrastructure package funding agreement is being developed to provide for the funding and provision of the required infrastructure for Waimanawa.
 Much of this infrastructure is also required for the future development of the remainder of the Warkworth South area.